 1. Only students in good academic standing at the University of Kentucky who are returning to the University as full-time undergraduates for the following Fall semester are eligible for sustainability research grants.
 Normally, only students with at least a 3.0 GPA will be considered for an award, but exceptional proposals may be considered from students with lower GPA's.
 Students may receive academic credit in conjunction with a Summer Sustainability Research and Creativity Grant.
 That is to be worked out with the academic advisor.
 The Office of Undergraduate Research does not have jurisdiction over this matter.

-2. A faculty member's recommendation (1 page maximum) and willingness to supervise the project are very important elements in the selection process.
+2. A faculty member's recommendation (2 pages maximum) and willingness to supervise the project are very important elements in the selection process.

 3. Students must submit a sustainability research proposal with their application.
 Proposal details can be found below.

 5. The grant requires a 1-2 page progress report and a final report (minimum 4 pages).

 6. Recipients are also required to present their work at the Showcase of Undergraduate Scholars the following academic year.
 Of course, there are exceptions, such as December graduation or Study Abroad, etc.